 Offer to Reassign or to Provide a Program of Professional Development

-Notwithstanding any other term of this Agreement, no unit member shall be retrenched pursuant to the provisions of this Article until after the provisions of this Section G have been complied with and then only in compliance with the express provisions of this Article.
+Notwithstanding any other term of this Agreement, no unit member shall be retrenched pursuant to the provisions of this Article X-A until after the provisions of this Section G have been complied with and then only in compliance with the express provisions of this Article.

-Whenever any member of the bargaining unit is to be retrenched by reason of academic program development, he/she shall be entitled to receive an offer from the Board of Trustees pursuant to the provisions of subsection 1 or 2 below.
+Whenever any member of the bargaining unit is to be retrenched by reason of academic program development, they shall be entitled to receive an offer from the Board of Trustees pursuant to the provisions of subsection 1 or 2 below.

 Offer of Reassignment